for Veterans and the Public

 Other common recreational drugs, such as cocaine or crystal methamphetamine ("meth," "speed"), can leave your body dehydrated and exhausted, as well as lead to skin irritation.
 All of these things can make it easier for you to get infections.

-The organ in your body that alcohol and other drugs affect most is your liver.
+Alcohol and other drugs affect your liver the most.
 The liver rounds up waste from chemicals that you put in your body.
 Those chemicals include recreational drugs as well as prescription drugs, such as your HIV medications.
-A weaker liver means less efficient "housekeeping" and, probably, a weaker you.
+A weaker liver means it is less efficient.

 If you also have hepatitis C (or any other kind of hepatitis), your liver is already working very hard to fight the disease itself and deal with the strong drugs that you may be taking for your hepatitis treatment.